ho-ly-software/Dial/README.md

 ---

-## 🚀 Key Features
+## Key Features

 - **Built-in Controllers**:
-  - 🔄 **Scroll**: Pixel-perfect scroll-wheel emulation and middle-mouse button clicks.
+  - **Scroll**: Pixel-perfect scroll-wheel emulation and middle-mouse button clicks.
-  - 🎵 **Playback**: System-wide media control (Play/Pause, Mute, Volume Up/Down, and Media Seek).
+  - **Playback**: System-wide media control (Play/Pause, Mute, Volume Up/Down, and Media Seek).
-  - ☀️ **Brightness**: Real-time screen brightness adjustments and keyboard backlight toggle/level controls.
+  - **Brightness**: Real-time screen brightness adjustments and keyboard backlight toggle/level controls.
-  - 🖥️ **Mission Control**: Tactile App Switcher navigation with auto-confirmation.
+  - **Zoom**: Precise stepping-based zoom-in and zoom-out with single-click reset to actual size.
+  - **Undo / Redo**: High-precision stepping-based undo and redo actions.
+- **On-Screen Radial Menu (HUD)**: A modern, circular radial selection menu mimicking the original Microsoft Surface Dial's off-screen capabilities menu.
+  - Interactive outer ring showing all active controllers distributed symmetrically.
+  - Smoothly animated highlight circle that slides dynamically along the ring to select a controller.
+  - Support for infinite wrap-around cycling of controllers in both directions.
+  - Sticky HUD visibility pinned active as long as the dial is physically held down (Agent Mode), initiating the fade-out timer only after physical release.
+  - Adaptive positioning to center the HUD directly under the mouse cursor when enabled.
+  - Liquid Glass material support using SwiftUI's native `.glassEffect(in: Circle())` on macOS 26 and macOS 27, falling back gracefully to `.ultraThinMaterial` on older macOS versions.
 - **Custom Shortcut Mapper**: Create bespoke dial profiles.
 Map clockwise/counterclockwise rotation, pressed rotation, single click, and double click to any combination of keyboard shortcuts.
 - **Physical Feedback Integration**: Custom haptic feedback patterns (vibrations and buzzes) delivered directly to the physical device.
-- **Modern Native UI**: A sleek, lightweight status bar menu with customizable preferences, onboarding tips (using TipKit), and quick-access toggles.
+- **Modern Native UI**: A sleek, lightweight status bar menu with onboarding tips (using TipKit), quick-access toggles, and dedicated customizable preferences for the "On-Screen Dial Menu" (including toggle for cursor positioning, custom menu thickness, and adjustable menu transition animation styles).
 - **Universal Architecture**: Built for both Apple Silicon (`arm64`) and Intel (`x86_64`) Macs.

 ---

-## 🏗️ Architecture & Codebase Tour
+## Architecture & Codebase Tour

 The Dial codebase is structured to maximize performance, reliability, and modularity.
 Here is an overview of the core components: